Khaliq12345/PARALLEL-and-CONCURRENCY-Web-Scraping/README.md

 Results
 The following shows the results of scraping the website with and without concurrent.futures:

-Method	Time (seconds)
+Method	Time
-Without concurrent.futures	10.0
+Without concurrent.futures	1.34 (minutes)
-With concurrent.futures	5.0
+With concurrent.futures	15 (seconds)

 As you can see, using concurrent.futures can significantly improve the scraping speed.